 This Plan is self-insured by the Company.
 UnitedHealthcare provides claims processing services for the Company and administers the payment of Benefits.
 All Plan Benefits are paid through the claims processing system established with the Claims Administrator.
 Except for contributions you may make toward your Plan coverage as described in the earlier section on "Cost," the Company pays for your Plan Benefits from its general assets.
 However, the Company may choose to fund a portion of your health care coverage from one or more trusts established by the Plan sponsor or its affiliates.
 These trust funds would then be available for payment of your Plan Benefits in lieu of payment directly from the Company's general funds.
-The Company's contributions, if any, to the trust funds may be in the form of the Company's common stock, in accordance with the requirements of ERISA.
-If the Plan is terminated, any Plan assets will be applied to the payment of Benefits, insurance premiums, or administrative expenses incurred in the provision of Benefits, and in no event will trust assets be returned to the Company.
+The Company's contributions, if any, to the trust funds may be in the form of the Plan is terminated, any Plan assets will be applied to the payment of Benefits, insurance premiums, or administrative expenses incurred in the provision of Benefits, and in no event will trust assets be returned to the Company.